dannguyen/NICAR-Google-Refine/index.markdown

 This is a hands-on walkthrough for [NICAR 2012](http://www.ire.org/conferences/nicar-2012/).
 It will take place on **Friday**, from **2 &ndash; 2:50PM** in the **Jeffersonian/Knickerbocker** room.
 It will be led by Dan Nguyen ([@dancow](http://twitter.com/dancow)) with help from Joe Kokenge ([@josephkokenge](http://twitter.com/josephkokenge)) of ProPublica.

 You'll learn some of the basic (yet very powerful) features and we'll even do some examples of interesting journalism.
 No statistics, programming, or Excel skill required.
+Watch the [official video tutorials here](http://code.google.com/p/google-refine/).
+Read [my tutorial I wrote showing how Refine was essential](http://www.propublica.org/nerds/item/using-google-refine-for-data-cleaning "Chapter 1.
+Using Google Refine to Clean Messy Data - ProPublica") in our award-winning [Dollars for Docs investigation](http://projects.propublica.org/docdollars/) at ProPublica.